PoisotLab/ms_svd_networks/manuscript.md

 Where higher entropy values could be indicative of a more uniform distribution of $\sigma$ values and thus a higher degree of complexity.
 For networks with a lower complexity we might expect a non-uniform distribution of $\sigma$ values and that a lot of the 'information' of the network is encapsulated by a handful of species.

-## The rank of ecological networks
+### The rank of ecological networks

 The rank of **A** (denoted as $rk(A)$) is the dimension of the vector space spanned by the matrix and corresponds to the number of linearly independent rows or columns.
-In terms of networks this would translate to the number of unique interaction combinations. <!---don't think this is the best possible phrasing--> The maximum rank of a matrix ($rk_{max}(A)$) will always be equal the the length of the shortest dimension of **A**.
+Where the maximum rank of a matrix ($rk_{max}(A)$) will always be equal the the length of the shortest dimension of **A**.
 Using the maximum rank of a matrix we can determine if a matrix is rank deficient by calculating the relative rank deficiency by subtracting the actual rank of a matrix from its maximum rank (see equation @eq:3), so as to control for the difference in species richness of the different networks we divided this by $rk_{max}(M)$ to constrain values between 0 and 1

 $$Relative rank deficiency = \frac{rk_{max}(A) - rk(A)}{rk_{max}(A)}$${#eq:3}

+### Comparing measures of complexity and network size

-We then compared the SVD entropy (i.e. internal complexity) of networks to their relative rank deficiency ('external' complexity)
+We then compared the calculated SVD entropy to the relative rank deficiency of better understand the relationship between 'internal' and 'external' complexity.
+In addition, both SVD entropy and relative rank deficiency were compared to network size.

 *[Some notes on linking back to networks/ecology - why rank def not just rank?]*